Introduction

 The benefit of two team leaders

-Team Jumbo-Visma came into this Tour with two potential leaders: Roglic and Vengegaard.
+Team Jumbo-Visma came into this Tour with two potential leaders: Roglic and Vingegaard.
 Both have finished second overall in the Tour, and both were considered favorites this year.
 Naturally this arrangement has its critics, who look back at infamously problematic rivalries such as LeMond vs. Hinault in 1985, Contador vs. Armstrong in 2009, and Wiggins vs. Froome in 2012.
-Any time a team positions two riders as leaders, you get news articles about it (such as here regarding Froome and Geraint Thomas, and here regarding Roglic and Vingegaarde).
+Any time a team positions two riders as leaders, you get news articles about it (such as here regarding Froome and Geraint Thomas, and here regarding Roglic and Vingegaard).
 Sometimes having two leaders works, and sometimes it doesn’t.

 This year, it worked out really well.
-Fortuitously for Vengegaarde, heading into Stage 11 Roglic had crashed pretty hard and was a couple minutes behind him, so their pecking order was pretty well established—but Roglic was still very much a threat to Pogacar.
+Fortuitously for Vingegaard, heading into Stage 11 Roglic had crashed pretty hard and was a couple minutes behind him, so their pecking order was pretty well established—but Roglic was still very much a threat to Pogacar.
 This meant that when the two Jumbo-Visma riders took turns attacking the race leader, he had to respond every time.

 This was a pretty unique opportunity for Jumbo Visma and it was brought about by having two GC contenders in their ranks.
 Sure, other GC hopefuls could also participate in such a one-two-punch scenario, but generally, not being teammates, they aren’t as invested in doing so (as evidenced by Thomas’s willingness to just follow Pogacar during all this mêlée).
 And if a team has only one leader, only he can attack and accomplish anything.
-For example, it’s not like Pogacar could have his domestique Brandon McNulty attack Vengegaard and get anywhere with it.
-Vengegaard would be like, “Hey, fine, send your guy up the road.
+For example, it’s not like Pogacar could have his domestique Brandon McNulty attack Vingegaard and get anywhere with it.
+Vingegaard would be like, “Hey, fine, send your guy up the road.
 See if I care.”
 And he’d let McNulty ride uselessly off into the sunset instead of responding to the attack.

 Van Aert’s great class